Startup Funding: What is it?

 Method 3.
 Loans

-Small-business loans give you complete control over your startup.
+Small-business loans give you complete control over your startup, but most lenders have certain requirements and may impose restrictions on how the funds are used.
 However, you must immediately begin repaying the loan plus interest.
 Most traditional finance lenders, such as banks, will only lend to well-established businesses with sound financials, meaning you may need to seek financing from alternative sources, such as online lenders.

 This Small Business Administration web page also discusses startup funding.